-Give these five effective knee strengthening exercises that you can do at home a try.
-These knee strengthening exercises will help you prevent knee pain and knee injuries.
-Give these exercises a go and let us know how it helped you.
+Give these five effective knee strengthening exercises you can try at home.
+These knee-strengthening exercises will help you prevent knee pain and knee injuries.
+Give these exercises a go, and let us know how they helped you.

 CLICK HERE to watch the YouTube video.